microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

         --set azureClientSecret=$SERVICE_PRINCIPAL_CLIENT_SECRET
         ```

-     1. Ensure the pods are running successfully.
+     1. Ensure that the pods are running successfully.
 This could take about 2 minutes.

         ```
         oc get pods -n azureserviceoperator-system